 Different information is kept, depending on the reason for your contact with us.
-The record is likely to include basic information such as your address and date of birth.
+The record is likely to include basic information such as your name, address and date of birth.

 (If you are seeking Social Care records held by the Council, please contact the Access to Files Officer on 0151 934 3405)

 Information is held on paper files and on secure computer systems in the relevant Council Service.
 Paper files are locked in secure cabinets when not in use, and all computers are password protected.

 Closed paper case files are archived in secure storage rooms, and electronic files are closed down.